So, you have a blog & your content is valid for all geo-locations in the world.

 - Weglot takes care of SEO by creating separate URLs for each language.
 As Google said in its multilingual guidelines, it’s important to separate content by URLs: Each URL must return content in different languages.
 Weglot takes care of this.

-- The best SEO practices to having a multilingual website are:
+- The best SEO practices for having a multilingual website are:

 - Separate content by URL: Each URL must return content in a single language in the code source.